How Watched-Folder Auto-Delivery Works on MangaSendr (2026 Guide)

 Disabling auto-delivery

 You can turn auto-delivery off on a per-device basis.
-Go to Settings → Devices → Edit, and uncheck "Auto-deliver new chapters."
-Background sync still happens (so you'll see new chapters in your library), but nothing gets emailed to that device until you flip it back on.
+Go to Settings → Devices → Edit in either the web app or the desktop app, and uncheck "Auto-deliver new files."
+The watcher keeps picking up files (so you can still see them in your library), but nothing gets emailed to that device until you flip it back on.

 TL;DR